stitchdata/docs/_destinations/amazon-s3.md

     anchor: "compare-destinations"
     content: |
       **Not sure if {{ destination.display_name }} is the data warehouse for you?** Check out the [Choosing a Stitch Destination]({{ link.destinations.overviews.choose-destination | prepend: site.baseurl }}) guide to compare each of Stitch's destination offerings.

-  # - title: "Webhook loading notifications"
-  #   anchor: "webhook-loading-notifications"
-  #   content: |
-  #     {% include enterprise-cta.html %}
-  #     Webhooks allow external services to be notified when an event happens.
-If you choose, you can configure a webhook for Stitch to notify you when data is successfully loaded into your bucket.

-  #     Webhook notifications are sent on a per-integration basis.
-This means that every time Stitch successfully loads data for an integration, a summary webhook will be sent to the URL you define.

-  #   subsections:
-  #     - title: "Sample use cases"
-  #       anchor: "webhook-notification-sample-use-cases"
-  #       content: |
-  #         Enabling loading notifications ensures that you and your team are alerted when fresh data is available in {{ destination.display_name }}.
-For example, you could:

-  #         - Set up a webhook Zap in Zapier that sends a Slack notification whenever data is loaded for a specific integration
-  #         - Use loading notifications to kick off an internal process, such as [DBT](https://www.getdbt.com/) or a script

-  #     - title: "Webhook request body"
-  #       anchor: "webhook-body"
-  #       content: |
-  #         {% include destinations/overviews/webhook-loading-notification.html type="request-body" %}

-  #     - title: "Webhook request body fields"
-  #       anchor: "webhook-request-body-fields"
-  #       content: |
-  #         {% include destinations/overviews/webhook-loading-notification.html type="request-body-fields" %}
 ---
 {% assign destination = page %}
 {% include misc/data-files.html %}